History of Bogota

 To reach the city centre from the airport, there are several options:

-- The quickest and easiest way is by taxi.
-You will easily find classic (yellow) taxis at the airport exit.
-It costs 20,000 to 30,000 pesos to get to the centre and 30 minutes to 1 hour to get to the centre, depending on the traffic density.
+• The quickest and easiest way is still by taxi.
+You’ll easily find classic (yellow) cabs right outside the airport.
+Count 20,000 to 30,000 pesos for a ride to the center and 30min to 1h to reach the center depending on traffic density.

-- Alternatively, you can book a private taxi in advance, either through your hotel, travel agent or at counters within the airport.
-This will cost you more, but will ensure you get a taxi.
+• Alternatively, you can book a private taxi in advance, through your hotel, travel agency or at counters within the airport compound.
+This will cost you more, however, but will guarantee you a cab.

 How to get around Bogotá?